-Deborah is a young composer and cellist.
+Cellist and cinema enthusiast, Deborah is a young film composer.
 Her strength: a true cinephilia combines with a true mastery of music writing thanks to her classical training.
 She is both passionate and knowledgeable regarding contemporary music, whether it be rock, electro or indie.
 This enables her to maintain a great capacity for openness, adaptation and creation throughout her work, following the requests of the directors she collaborates with.

 Graduate of the Paris Conservatory, Deborah is able to compose and play multiple instruments such as the cello, the guitar, the piano and the bass.
 She also has a diploma in lyrical singing and a Sorbonne Master’s degree in Musicology.